Do Drug Courts Work? Findings From Drug Court Research

 Factors for success.
 Although general research findings are that drug courts can reduce recidivism and promote other positive outcomes such as cost savings, several factors affect a drug court program's success:

 - The role assumed by the judge and the nature of offender interactions with the judge.

 - Other variable influences such as drug use trends, staff turnover and resource allocation.

 These and other issues, such as treatment service delivery and judicial interaction, are addressed in the NIJ special report,

 Drug Courts: The Second Decade.

-Multisite Adult Drug Court Evaluation program, NIJ researchers are now examining underlying processes to identify what practices are effective, for whom, and under what conditions.
+Through NIJ's Multisite Adult Drug Court Evaluation program, researchers examined the underlying processes to identify what practices are effective, for whom, and under what conditions.